diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 An authorization model that uses policies to define what users or systems can do.

 **Proof of Concepts (PoCs)**
-A technique to explore problems and technologies before producing the design.
+A technique to explore problems and technologies before producing the design, serving as a laboratory for thinking and experimentation.

+**Protect Your Time**
+A practice of safeguarding time for deep work by blocking calendar time, pushing back on excessive meetings, and maintaining focus periods for thinking and research.

 **Publish/Subscribe Pattern**
 A messaging pattern where publishers send messages to topics and subscribers express interest in specific topics to receive all published messages.